hyperledger-labs/hyperledger-labs.github.io/labs/PrivateLedger.md

 # Sponsor
 shefy.gurary@intel.com
 # Pre-existing repository
-No pre-existing repository in gitgub.
+No pre-existing repository in github.
 Files would be added manually.